 To help us understand preferences and build a picture of the characteristics of different audience groups, we may also apply survey data and the audience profiles created by The Audience Agency (a national agency for England, supported by Arts Council England).
 This gives us important information to help us with strategic planning.
 We also enable selected partners including The Audience Agency to automatically extract an anonymised form of our booking data, for the purposes of informing our strategic planning and support our ability to secure funding to develop and protect the future of the company.
 With the Audience Agency, this also fulfils Arts Council England reporting requirements as part of our funding agreement.
 These organisations also use the anonymous data for national and regional research into patterns of arts attendance in England (for example comparison sales trends over time and geographical comparisons).

 SHARING YOUR INFORMATION

 We will not share any of your personal details with any other third parties without your agreement, unless required in order to fulfil our contract with you (such as when you book a ticket or buy a membership), or allowed by law.

-We may share your personal information with our trusted service providers, sub-contractors and agents that we may appoint to perform functions on our behalf and in accordance with our instructions, including payment providers, ticketing system providers, email distribution services, marketing service providers, IT service providers, postal mailing providers, accountants, auditors and lawyers.
+We may share your personal information with our trusted service providers, sub-contractors and agents that we may appoint to perform functions on our behalf and in accordance with our instructions, including payment providers, ticketing and table booking system providers, email distribution services, marketing service providers, IT service providers, postal mailing providers, accountants, auditors and lawyers.
 We may share your personal information which is then hashed into randomised code, with social media platforms for the purposes of targeting advertising and completing data analytics.

 We will never sell your personal data to any other agencies or companies.